mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 These issues will be resolved before a full release

+-   Set interpreter path v2 not updating workspace or user settings but does update status bar item
 -   [Release pipeline](../.github/workflows/deploy.yml) has been changed to push pre-releases.
 Definitely fix this for the final release 😉

 ### Low priority